natetzu/goal_of_education/goal_of_education_is_freedom.md

 If you have a strong BATNA, you have many strong alternative choices and you have more power to say no to a bad deal.
 But if you donâ€™t have any alternative options, you are in a poor negotiating position and you have to say yes to a lousy deal.

-The big idea I want to impress on you is that your fundamental job as a parent is to help your kids develop strong BATNAs in life.
+The big idea I want to impress on you is that your fundamental job as a parent is to equip your kids to develop strong BATNAs in life.
 More options equals more freedom.

 This applies to finding a spouse, a career, a house, etc.